Asquera/varnish-metric/README.md

     make
     make install

-Running the `autogen` script can result in an error message, stating the "required file `ltmain.sh` not found".
+Running the `autogen` script can result in an error message, stating the "*required file `ltmain.sh` not found*".
-It is [suggested to re-run](http://developer.wz2100.net/ticket/349) the script a second time.
+It is [suggested to re-run](https://www.varnish-cache.org/trac/wiki/Installation) the script a second time.

 To clean everything, execute the `clean` shell script in the **vmod** folder.
 This removes all generated files and directories.

+The metric module was tested against varnish 3.0.2.

 ### Usage

+To see which functions are available check the [[documentation]].

 After the metric module is installed in the vmods folder the metric module can be used in the VCL script.
-For example to measure the metric of requested images:
+For example to count the number of requested images:

     import metric;
     backend default {